-- A. Students are prohibited from and may be subject to disciplinary action for student violence, bullying, harassment, or intimidation: - 1.
-On school grounds, school property, property immediately adjacent to school grounds, school buses or other vehicles owned, leased or used by the Community, School, or regional board of education; at school bus stops, at school-sponsored events and activities, functions or programs whether on or off school grounds; and through the use of electronic technology or electronic communication equipment owned, leased or used by the Community, School, or regional board of education including, but not limited to, school computers, networks, forums, or mailing lists; and - 2.
-Outside of the school and the school day when such student violence, bullying, harassment, or intimidation results in a substantial physical, mental, or emotional negative effect on the student while on school grounds, school property, school buses, at school bus stops, or at school-sponsored events and activities, infringes on the rights of the student, or when such act, behavior, or threat interferes with the education process and/or authority of the school system to maintain order. - B. Law enforcement authorities shall be notified any time School officials have a reasonable belief that an incident of student violence, bullying, harassment, or intimidation is a violation of the law. - C. Knowingly submitting a false report under this chapter shall subject the student to discipline up to and including suspension or expulsion.
-Where disciplinary action is necessary pursuant to any part of this chapter, relevant Community or School policies shall be followed.
+- A. Students are prohibited from and may be subject to disciplinary action for student violence, bullying, cyberbullying, harassment, or intimidation: - 1.
+On school grounds, school property, property immediately adjacent to school grounds, school buses or other vehicles owned, leased or used by the Community, school, or school board; at school bus stops, at school-sponsored events and activities, functions or programs whether on or off school grounds; - 2.
+In person or through the use of electronic technology or electronic communication equipment owned, leased or used by the Community, School, or school board including, but not limited to, school computers, networks, forums, or mailing lists; and - 3.
+Outside of the school and the school day when a student's violence, bullying, cyberbullying, harassment, or intimidation results in a physical, mental, or emotional negative effect on a student or group of students while on school grounds, school property, school buses, at school bus stops, or at school-sponsored events and activities, infringes on the rights of the student, or when such act, behavior, or threat interferes with or has the likelihood of interfering with the education process, the promotion of positive values and beliefs as provided in this Chapter, and/or authority of the school to maintain order. - B. Law enforcement authorities shall be notified any time school officials have a reasonable belief that an incident of student violence, bullying, cyberbullying, harassment, or intimidation is a violation of the law. - C. Knowingly submitting a false report under this Chapter shall subject the reporter to discipline up to and including suspension or expulsion, or if the reporter is a school employee, termination of employment.
+Where disciplinary action is necessary pursuant to any part of this Chapter, relevant Community or school policies shall be followed.